 Instructions: You may already have some singular letter toys around the house, like blocks, or you may need to simply make some letters with paper, markers, etc. Hide multiple letters of your choice around the house and have your child seek them out.
 When they find one, have them yell what the letter is out loud.
 This is such a fun game that when it’s over, your little learner will likely want you to hide them all again.

-Supplies needed: Paper and any kind of writing utensil (crayons, markers, pens, etc.)
+Supplies needed: Paper and any kind of writing tools (crayons, markers, pens, etc.)

 7 Grab the sidewalk chalk and play a game (or two!) of letter hopscotch

 This isn’t your ordinary hopscotch game.
-Instead of numbers you’ll use letters, and your youngling will have fun leaping like an alphabet antelope again and again!
+Instead of numbers, you’ll use letters, and your youngling will have fun leaping like an alphabet antelope again and again!
 It's also a great exercise while learning!